-The Council's investment policy was outlined in the Council's Annual Investment Strategy Report 2017-18 which was approved by Council on 16 February 2017.
+The Council's investment policy was outlined in the Council's Annual Investment Strategy Report 2018-19 which was approved by Council on 2 March 2018.
 This policy set out the Council's approach for choosing investment categories and counterparties, and is based on credit ratings provided by the three main credit rating agencies supplemented by additional market data (such as rating outlooks, credit default swaps, bank share prices etc.).

-- The Investment Strategy for 2017-18 anticipated the Bank Rate staying low for throughout the year, with marginal increases commencing over the medium term.
+- 6.2 The Investment Strategy for 2018-19 anticipated the Bank Rate staying low throughout the year, with marginal increases commencing over the medium term.
 The strategy agreed was therefore to continue to avoid locking into longer term deals while investment rates remained at historically low levels.
-However, if attractive rates became available with counterparties of particularly high creditworthiness making longer-term deals worthwhile then these investments would be considered. - Deposit rates remained low at the start of 2017/18 and continued to fall in the first two quarters.
-However, the Bank of England Monetary Policy Committee (MPC) increased the Bank Rate by 0.25% in November 2017.
-This was the first rate rise in ten years and rates increased gradually from then until the year end on the expectation of a further increase in Bank Rate.
+However, if attractive rates became available with counterparties of particularly high creditworthiness making longer-term deals worthwhile then these investments would be considered. - 6.3 Deposit rates remained low at the start of 2018/19.
+However, the Bank of England Monetary Policy Committee (MPC) increased the Bank Rate by 0.25% in August 2018.
+This was the second rate rise in ten years and rates increased gradually from then until the year end on the expectation of a further increase in Bank Rate.
 Rates have since fallen away again in the new financial year as the prospect of further significant rate rises diminishes.
-The low rates and ongoing uncertainty has highlighted the need for caution to be maintained in the Council's treasury investment activity.
+The current low rates and ongoing economic and political uncertainty has highlighted the need for caution to be maintained in the Council's treasury investment activity in the shorter term.

-- During 2017-18, the Council only invested with institutions listed in the Council's approved Counterparty list and in the permitted investment categories.
+- 6.4 During 2018-19, the Council only invested with institutions listed in the Council's approved Counterparty list and in the permitted investment categories.
 The investment activity during the year conformed to the approved strategy, and the Council had no liquidity difficulties. - 6.5 The table below shows interest rates achieved by the Council on its temporary investments during the year and for comparison the benchmark comparator, the average 7 day LIBID rate (uncompounded).

-Temporary investments - internally managed 2016/17 2017/18
+Temporary investments - internally managed 2017/18 2018/19

-Average Investment £142.36m £145.53m
+Average Investment £145.53m £231.41m

-Actual rate of return 0.54% 0.46%
+Actual rate of return 0.46% 0.71%

-Benchmark return 0.20% 0.21%
+Benchmark return 0.21% 0.51%

-The graph below shows the trend of interest rates on our investments over the course of the year.
+- 6.6 The graph below shows the trend of interest rates on our investments over the course of the year.
 The Council out-performed the average benchmark for the year.
 Throughout the year the Council made use of opportunities where appropriate to invest for longer periods with high quality counterparties up to one year when better rates were available.
-These special tranche rates offered some value over the year however, deposit rates remained depressed during the whole year, primarily due to the increased availability of cheap funding from alternative sources, such as the Bank of England's Funding for Lending Scheme and due to continuing weak expectations as to when the Bank Rate would start rising.
+These special tranche rates offered some value over the year however, deposit rates remained depressed during the year due to the potential impact of Brexit on the UK economy and continuing weak expectations for the global economy. - 6.7 The current treasury strategy remains appropriate to the Council's ongoing financial, investment and treasury requirements, but is continually reviewed to ensure it remains supportive to the Council's overall financial position, investment priorities and medium term financial forecasts.
+The strategy is currently being reviewed to ensure as the economic and political landscape changes, and as the Council's financial strategy develops, that borrowing and investments are managed to accommodate both short to medium term treasury requirements and also to ensure that best value is secured from longer term investment in instruments appropriate for this purpose and consistent with the Council's risk profile.